 Select Enabled if your system contains a Universal Serial Bus (USB) controller and you have USB peripherals.
 The settings are: Enabled, Disabled.

-USB Keyboard Support
+USB Keyboard/Mouse Support

-Set to Enabled if your need to use a USB keyboard in the operating system that does not support or have any USB driver installed, such as DOS and SCO Unix.
+Set to Enabled if your need to use an USB keyboard/mouse in the operating system that does not support or have any USB driver installed, such as DOS and SCO Unix.